You Are Not Responsible for Other People’s Emotions

 You walk into a room, and before anyone has said a word, you know.
 You can feel the tension radiating off your partner, your boss, or your best friend like a heat wave.

 Your body immediately goes into high alert.
 Your stomach tightens.
-Your mind starts racing through a mental Rolodex of solutions: What is wrong?
+Your mind starts racing through a mental Rolodex of solutions: What's wrong?
 Did I do something?
 How can I fix this so we can all go back to being okay?

-If you are an empath or a highly sensitive person, you likely live with a subconscious, running belief: I am the manager of the emotional climate.
+If you're an empath or a highly sensitive person, you likely live with a subconscious, running belief: I'm the manager of the emotional climate.

 You believe that if you can just "fix" their mood—cheer them up, calm them down, or solve their problem—then you will be allowed to relax.
 But this is a trap.
-And it is one of the fastest ways to burn out.
+And it's one of the fastest ways to burn out.

 The Difference Between Support and Responsibility

 We often confuse being a supportive person with being responsible for someone else's experience.
-But there is a critical distinction.
+But there's a critical distinction.

 Responsibility is trying to absorb the storm into your own body so they don't have to get wet.
-It is taking on their anger, their sadness, or their anxiety as a project that you must complete.
+It's taking on their anger, their sadness, or their anxiety as a project that you must complete.

-When you take responsibility for emotions that do not belong to you, you aren't just exhausting yourself.
-You are actually disempowering them.
+When you take responsibility for emotions that don't belong to you, you aren't just exhausting yourself.
+You're actually disempowering them.

 The Hidden Cost of "Fixing"

-This might sound harsh, but it is necessary: When you rush to fix someone’s bad mood, you are stealing their opportunity to learn how to regulate themselves.
+This might sound harsh, but it is necessary: When you rush to fix someone’s bad mood, you're stealing their opportunity to learn how to regulate themselves.

-If you are constantly managing the emotions of the people around you—tiptoeing to avoid their anger, performing to lift their sadness—you create a dynamic where they never have to develop their own emotional resilience.
+If you're constantly managing the emotions of the people around you—tiptoeing to avoid their anger, performing to lift their sadness—you create a dynamic where they never have to develop their own emotional resilience.
 You become their crutch.

-Furthermore, you are likely acting out of your own anxiety.
-You aren't fixing them because you are noble; you are fixing them because their discomfort makes you feel unsafe.
+Perhaps you are likely acting out of your own anxiety.
+You aren't fixing them because you're noble; you're fixing them because their discomfort makes you feel unsafe.

 The Strategy: The "Glass Wall" Visualization

 So, how do you stop?
-You cannot simply turn off your empathy.
+You can't simply turn off your empathy.
 But you can change how you engage with it.

-The next time you are in the presence of someone’s heavy emotions, visualize a clear glass wall between you and them.
+The next time you're in the presence of someone’s heavy emotions, visualize a clear glass wall between you and them.

 You can see them.
-You are present.
-You are listening.
+You're present.
+You're listening.
 You care.

 Their anger hits the glass and stays on their side.
-Their anxiety does not enter your lungs.
+Their anxiety doesn't enter your lungs.

-You can say to them: "I can see that you are really struggling right now, and I’m here for you."
+You can say to them: "I can see that you're really struggling right now, and I’m here for you."
 And then—here is the hard part—you do nothing else.
-You do not scramble to fix it.
-You do not change your own mood to match theirs.
+You don't scramble to fix it.
+You don't change your own mood to match theirs.
 You stay in your own frame.

 The New Standard

-It is not your job to keep everyone happy.
-It is not your job to be the buffer between other people and reality.
+It's not your job to keep everyone happy.
+It's not your job to be the buffer between other people and reality.

 Reclaim your own emotional autonomy.
 Let them carry their own backpack.
-They are stronger than you think, and so are you.
+They're stronger than you think, and so are you.

 Comments